marvinroman/wise-api-endpoint/README.md

 The response to the API request will be a JSON object.

 ### Properties:
-- `shipdate` (string): The date of shipment in the format "YYYY-MM-DD".
 - `entity` (object): Information about the entity associated with the task this wil be an Agency for distributions and Vendor on pickups.
   - `id` (number): The ID of the entity.
   - `name` (string): The name of the entity.